By Prof. Ian Marison (Biofactory Competence Center) and Dr. Peter Levison (Pall Corporation)

 Biopharmaceuticals are made by genetically modifying living organisms and are one of the most impactful advances of modern science.
 They already represent the industry’s fastest growing sub-sector and, with large investments and R&D in this space, biopharmaceuticals’ growth is only going to accelerate.

 The biopharmaceutical sector, however, is not without its challenges, particularly around the manufacture of these ever-more complex drugs.
-It is extremely challenging for biopharma companies to find people who have the skills required to manage biopharmaceutical manufacturing processes, which increasingly focus on data analytics, process development and other computer science-related disciplines, rather than more traditional bioengineering skills.
+It is extremely challenging for biopharma companies to find people who have the skills required to manage biopharmaceutical manufacturing processes, which increasingly focus on data analytics, process development and other computer science-related disciplines, rather than more traditional bioengineering education and skills.

 New technologies, new skills challenges